Today, direct selling companies face 3 big challenges. These challenges are:

 Begin by setting the bar high for the products or services your company will sell.
 Don’t sell mediocrity.
 Aim to sell items that will have raving fans (raving in a good way).

-Encourage all of your customers and your representatives to submit product reviews which your software will make available – just like Amazon does – to customers during the ordering process.
+Encourage all of your customers and your representatives to submit product reviews that your software will make available – just like Amazon does – to customers during the ordering process.

 Go even further.
 While customers and representatives are placing their orders, your MLM software could make upsell suggestions based upon the purchase history of similar customers.